ChoaibGoumri/Serious-training-in-Industry-4.0/README.md

 <!-- USAGE EXAMPLES -->
 ## 🎮 Usage

-Once the installation is complete, you can use the components provided by CrossWarp to develop Cross-Reality experiences.
-The package includes example scenes demonstrating the core components, including the integration of interactive objects with physics mechanics.
-These examples can be imported and used as a foundation for building new collaborative and immersive applications.
+Once the installation is complete, you can use the components provided by CrossWarp to develop the serious training experience for qualitative inspection.
+The project includes example scenes that showcase the core Cross-Reality mechanics used in this training scenario; in particular, you can open the **IndustryScene** to explore and customize the full inspection workflow.

-By examining the HouseScene included in the package, you can see how to configure the environment for Cross-Reality experiences.
-The key components are:
-- AR Scene Objects: XR Interaction Manager, AR Session, XR Origin
-- Photon Configuration Objects: Prototype Network Start, Prototype Runner

-![Product Name Screen Shot][housescene]
+![Product Name Screen Shot][conveyor]

-The House object contains all the static elements of the house structure that do not interact with CrossWarp.
-In contrast, objects like SofaDouble, SofaArmChair, TableRectangleShort, and LampTall are designed to be transported between different realities.

 ### How To Configure Objects

+To add new objects to the scene, simply assign them in Scene → ObjectSpawner
+- Prefabs To Spawn

+To enable objects to move on the conveyor, add:
+- Conveyor Item Movement
+- Ar Vr Offset Corrector

+To configure how the system distinguishes valid and defective items, assign the following prefab lists in **Scene → Conveyor Manager**:

+- Valid Item Prefabs
+- Defective Item Prefabs

 To enable an object to be transported between different realities, you need to configure specific components within it:
 - AR Anchor
 - Outline